-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease or if you are on dialysis.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease or are receiving dialysis.

 - This medicine may cause changes in mood or behavior, problems with coordination, or unusual tiredness or weakness.
-Tell your doctor right away if you start to feel more depressed or if you have thoughts about hurting yourself.
+Tell your doctor right away if you start to feel more depressed, anxious or angry, getting upset easily, restless, or if you have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or getting worse quickly.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Behavior problems, hostility, restlessness, trouble concentrating, or moodiness

 - Feeling sad, depressed, or having an unusual mood or behavior

 - Fever, chills, cough, sore throat, and body aches

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet